 Optimizing across modules with link time optimization

-Additional optimization opportunities are available at link time, because source code from different modules can be optimized together.
+At link time, more optimization opportunities are available because source code from different modules can be optimized together.

 .llvmbc that holds LLVM bitcode.

 .llvmbc is reserved.
 You must not create

 CautionLink Time Optimization performs aggressive optimizations by analyzing the dependencies between bitcode format objects.
 This can result in the removal of unused variables and functions in the source code.